-There's no foolproof way to know the future for CLARCOR (NYS: CLC) or any other company.
+There's no foolproof way to know the future for CLARCOR (NYSE: CLC) or any other company.
 However, certain clues may help you see potential stumbles before they happen -- and before your stock craters as a result.
-Rest assured: Even if you're not monitoring these metrics, short-sellers are.

 A cloudy crystal ball